erling6232/imagedata/paper.md

 A viewer is included, allowing the display of a stack of images, including modifying window width and centre, and scrolling through 3D and 4D image stacks.
-A region of interest (ROI) can be drawn, giving a mask as a NumPy ndarray.
+A region of interest (ROI) can be drawn, resulting in a mask as a NumPy ndarray, or as an outline.

 # Statement of need